 - If negligence results in a passenger injury, suit may be brought against the ship owner just as if the injury had occurred on land.

 The benefit of maintenance and cure, which requires ship owners to care

 for crew injured in service to a ship.

-- Maintenance obligates ship owners to provide seamen with basic living expenses until they can return to work, while cure obligates ship owners to provide free medical care even if that care is long-term or permanent until an injured seaman reaches the state of maximum medical cure (i.e. being returned as close as medically possible to the condition the seaman was in prior to the injury).
+- Maintenance obligates ship owners to provide seamen with basic living expenses until they can return to work.
+Cure obligates ship owners to provide free medical care—even if that care is long-term or permanent until an injured seaman reaches the state of maximum medical cure (i.e., being returned as close as medically possible to the condition the seaman was in before the injury).

 Jurisdiction in Maritime Law Cases

 In the United States, jurisdiction over admiralty law matters was originally given to the federal courts.
 However, today most admiralty cases can be heard by both state and federal courts under the saving to suitors clause in Title 28 of the United States Code (28 U.S.C. § 1333).
 The exception to this is any matter involving maritime property; those cases may only be tried in federal court.
 If a state court presides over an admiralty or maritime case, the court is required to apply admiralty or maritime law rather than its state law.

 How Does Maritime Law Provide for Hurt Workers?